provider image

 Explore these related articles, suggested for readers like you.

-How do I tell if my cat is overweight?
+How do you tell if your cat is overweight?

-You can look at your cat from the top and side to tell if they are obese.
-They will look balanced in proportion and not show much fat in their belly region.
+You can look at your cat from the top and side to tell if they are overweight.
+If they are at an appropriate weight, they will look balanced in proportion and not show much fat in their belly region.

-“[Looking from above,] cats should have a tuck to their silhouette just in front of their hips,” notes Dr. Whittenburg.
+“[Looking from above,] cats should have a tuck to their silhouette just in front of their hips,” Whittenburg said.
 “The ribs and spine should be easily [felt].
 If they are not easily felt and the cat does not have a tuck, then your cat is too heavy.”

 You may notice that your cat becomes less energetic and playful as they gain weight, too.

-How do I help my cat lose weight?
+How do you help your cat lose weight?

 01:47